kickr-dev/kickr/README.md

       --log-level string    set logging level (default "info")
 ```

-## Craft file
+## Kickr file

-Craft project generation is based on root's `.craft` file, it can contain the following configurations:
+Kickr project generation is based on root's `.kickr` file, it can contain the following configurations:

 ```yaml
 # bot in charge of keeping dependencies up to date